About the PVA Office

 Our office is often visited by tax payers wanting to pay their tax bills.
 Hence the phrase “We do not bill or collect.”
 This phrase means we do not send tax bills and we do not take tax payments.

-- The city finance department and county send bills to taxpayers for real estate and tangible property taxes.
+- The city finance department and Sheriff’s office send tax bills to taxpayers for real estate and tangible property taxes.

 - The state sends bills for vehicles, boats, trailers, campers, etc.